bukalapak/snowboard/README.md

 ### Mock server from API blueprint

 Another snowboard useful feature is having mock server.
-You can use `mock` subcommand for that.
+You can use `mock` sub-command for that.

 ```
 $ snowboard mock API.apib